b-weintraub/hate-speech/README.md

-# Predicting hate crimes using machine learning and natural language processing
+# Predicting hate cr using machine learning and natural language processing

 <a href="https://www.linkedin.com/in/benweintraub-phd/">LinkedIn profile</a>